Lego Star Wars: The Complete Saga

 Starting Chapter

 Choose the starting chapter.
 The Episode the starting Chapter belongs to will be accessible from the start.
-Known issues: - If the starting Chapter belongs to an Episode other than Episode 1, when starting a new save file and connecting to the Archipelago server, the starting Episode door will appear locked (red light), but this is only visual. - If the starting Chapter belongs to an Episode other than Episode 1, when starting a new save file and connecting to the Archipelago server, the Episode 1 door will be open, but it will correctly lock itself upon re-entering the main room of the Cantina. - Due to the way the logic currently assumes the player has access to a Jedi and a Protocol Droid, if access to the chosen starting Chapter does not include a Jedi and Protocol Droid in its requirements, a Jedi character and/or TC-14 will be added to the starting inventory.
+Known issues: - If the starting Chapter belongs to an Episode other than Episode 1, when starting a new save file and connecting to the Archipelago server, the starting Episode door will appear locked (red light), but this is only visual. - If the starting Chapter belongs to an Episode other than Episode 1, when starting a new save file and connecting to the Archipelago server, the Episode 1 door will be open, but it will correctly lock itself upon re-entering the main room of the Cantina. - Due to the way the logic currently assumes the player has access to a Jedi and a Protocol Droid, if access to the chosen starting Chapter does not include a Jedi and Protocol Droid in its requirements, a Jedi character and/or a Protocol Droid character will be added to the starting inventory.
 Due to the character requirements being shared between some Chapters, some starting Chapters will result in additional Chapters being open from the start: Starting with 1-1 will also open 1-6.
 Starting with 1-2 will also open 1-6.
 Starting with 1-3 will also open 1-6.
 Starting with 1-5 will also open 1-6.
 Starting with 3-2 will also open 3-6.
 Starting with 4-3 will also open 4-2.
+Starting with 5-3 will also open 6-6 if the Episode Unlock Requirement is set to Open.
+Starting with 6-6 will also open 5-3 if the Episode Unlock Requirement is set to Open.

 25